 Skin Cancer Overview

 Skin cancer is the most common of all human cancers.
-In 2020, more than 100,000 people in the U.S. are expected to be diagnosed with some type of the disease.
-Nearly 7,000 are expected to die.
+In 2022, about 100,000 people in the U.S. are expected to be diagnosed with some type of the disease.
+About 7,650 are expected to die.

 - As the cells multiply, they form a mass called a tumor.